Knee Prosthesis in Mainz - Always an Individual Decision

 Prosthesis types at a glance:

-- Patellofemoral partial replacement: For wear on the kneecap
+• Partial patellofemoral replacement: For wear and tear on the kneecap

-The exact selection is made by Prof. Dr. Karl Philipp Kutzner in consultation with the patient – taking into account all medical, functional, and personal factors.
+The exact selection is made by Prof. Dr. Karl Philipp Kutzner together with the patient – taking into account all medical, functional and personal factors.

 👨⚕️ 22.
 Specialist selection: Why a center like the ENDOPROTHETICUM Mainz is crucial

-The quality of a knee operation depends largely on the surgeon and the specialization of the clinic.
-At ENDOPROTHETICUM Mainz – under the direction of Prof. Dr. med.
-Karl Philipp Kutzner – every prosthesis is individually planned and implanted with the highest precision.
+The quality of knee surgery depends significantly on the surgeon and the specialization of the clinic.
+At the ENDOPROTHETICUM Mainz – under the direction of Prof. Dr. med.
+Karl Philipp Kutzner – every prosthesis is individually planned and implanted with the utmost precision.

 Why choose specialists like Prof. Dr. Kutzner?